 Stream.
 Great for sites that lots of people are working on.

 SearchWP by Jonathan Christopher, improves the site search and adds a lot of features to the basic search.
-Of course there are a good number of search plugins (Here’s a list of some of the popular search options available for WordPress), but this one stands above from the rest.
+Of course there are a good number of search plugins, but this one stands above from the rest.
 Cost: $29 / single license.

 Shrink-O-Matic.
 This is a fantastic app (not a WordPress plugin), that lets you optimize images on your Windows or Mac.
 Very handy for optimizing images and does not cost a dime.
 Alternatively, you can use WP Smush.it, if you don’t want to use an offline app.

 Display Widgets is a great little plugin.
-Basically it adds checkboxes to each widget to show or hide on site pages.
-This allows me to customize what I show on my pages sidebar verses my widget sidebar.
+Basically, it adds checkboxes to each widget to show or hide on site pages.
+This allows me to customize what I show on my pages sidebar versus my widget sidebar.